itinero/docs/docs/itinero/development/features/2017-11-15-point-in-polygon.md

 ## Goal

 Implement a point in polygon algorithm.
-Itinero can't depend on another Geo/GIS library just for a few simple core algorithms so the only other option is to implement some basics ourselves.
+Itinero can't depend on another Geo/GIS library just for a few core algorithms so the only other option is to implement some basics ourselves.

 ## Approach